TASKDIALOGNot in LE

 If there is an error in the TASKDIALOG command itself, %_? will be set to 2.

-For example, to display a Yes / No message box and take action depending on the result, you could use commands like this:
+Display a Yes / No message box and take action depending on the result:

 taskdialog yes no "Copy" "Copy all files to A:?"